piastry/cifs-utils/mount.cifs.rst

 vers=arg
   SMB protocol version.
 Allowed values are:

   - 1.0 - The classic CIFS/SMBv1 protocol.
-This is the default.
   - 2.0 - The SMBv2.002 protocol.
 This was initially introduced in
     Windows Vista Service Pack 1, and Windows Server 2008.
 Note that the initial release version of Windows Vista spoke a slightly